 0 commentaires

-Today we're talking about creatine.
+Today, we're talking about creatine.
 Stay until the end, I have a little anecdote (funny for you, not for us) to tell you.

-Tell me his story
+Tell me its story

 Why creatine?
-Because it was discovered in meat, and more specifically the flesh of meat, Kreas in Greek.
+Because it was discovered in meat, and more specifically in the flesh of meat, Kreas in Greek.

 But what exactly is it?

-It is an amino acid derivative, produced naturally in the body thanks to glycine, arginine and methionine.
+It is an amino acid derivative, produced naturally in the body thanks to glycine, arginine, and methionine.
 It is found in small quantities in meat (really small), especially red meat.

 You see where I'm going with this...